datafiniti/data-fizz/AllMyBooksArePacked/README.md

 ### There are three main steps
 ### Getting the html
-	The application uses two modules, **fs** and **request** to get html from web pages.
-The **fs** module is used to get html from files on the
+The application uses the **fs** and **request** modules to get html from web pages.
+The **fs** module is used to get html from files in a local folder while the **request** module used for urls.
 ### Getting the data
- 	Getting the data involves actually extracting the data.
-The **cheerio** module, an implementation of JQuery specifically designed for the server, helps in getting information from the html tags.
+To get data from html, we need to access data within tags in the html.
+The **cheerio** module, an implementation of JQuery specifically designed for the server, helps to do so.
 ### Making the JSON
- 	Once steps 1 and 2 are completed, the information needs to be placed in json documents.
-This involves creating constructors to hold the data(book data in this case).
+Once steps 1 and 2 are completed, the data from the html needs to be converted to JSON.
+This makes the data convenient and accessible.
+We must first place the data into objects which we do with the help of object constructors.
+Then we can convert the objects to JSON forma

 ## Sample code